Changes for charities in South Australia

 - reporting to only one government department, thereby reducing duplication.
 You are no longer be required to report to or lodge financial statements with Consumer and Business Services (CBS)

 - time and cost savings – Charities with a revenue of less than $250,000 will no longer have an obligation to submit audited financial reports

 - tax concessions and other exemptions (may be available).

-If you are already registered with the ACNC, you must complete the online notification form to advise CBS of your registration.
+When you register with the ACNC you must also complete the online notification form to advise CBS of your registration with the ACNC.

 For further information regarding changes to the Act please read our FAQs – Changes to charities and prescribed associations operating in SA (PDF 60KB).

 Who needs a licence to collect

 If you are an organisation that intends to collect for a charitable purpose as defined by the Act, you must hold a Collections for Charitable Purposes Licence (CCP Licence).